Our Mission Statement

 Why Northeastern Wisconsin?

-Our society has members from Anchorage, AK to Montreal, QC and Ocala, FL.
-Poles were the second largest immigrant population in WI and put down roots in all corners of the state, from the industrial center of Milwaukee to the farmland around Stevens Point.
-Our largest membership is in the northeastern Wisconsin area.
+Our society has members from the Upper Midwest to San Diego, to Coeur d'Alene, to Montreal, and to Ocala, Florida.
+Poles were the second largest immigrant population in Wisconsin and put down roots in all corners of the state, from the industrial center of Milwaukee to the forests "up north" to farmland around Stevens Point.
+Our founding and largest membership are in the east-central and northeastern Wisconsin area.

 Our Activities

-- Newsletter - We keep members aware of the society's functions with informative newsletters six times a year.
-The newsletter contains information on local, national and international events of interest to Polish Americans.
+- Newsletter - We keep members aware of their heritage and the society's functions with an informative newspaper six times a year.
+The newsletter contains stories and information on local, national, and international events of interest to Polish Americans.

-- Special Observances - We observe Paczki Day, Easter, Polish Heritage Month and the Christmas season.
+- Special Observances - Among many, we observe Paczki Day, the Easter season, Polish Heritage Month, and the Christmas season.

-- An Area Resource - We proudly serve as a community resource to those interested in Poland's culture, language and history.
+- An Area Resource - We proudly serve as a community resource to those interested in Polish culture, language, and history.